canonical/checkbox/checkbox-ng/docs/author/intro.rst

 bless the hardware and deem it as Ubuntu Certified.
 There was great rejoicing.
 From the crowd that gathered around this tool came requests and requirements for new features, new tests and new methods of doing things.
-Over the subsequent years, a tool called Checkbox was created.
+Over the subsequent years, a tool called CheckBox was created.
 It was the product of the design by committee philosophy and soon grew ponderous and difficult to understand except by a few known only as "The Developers."
-Checkbox's goal was to function as a universal testing engine that could drive several types of testing: end-users running tests on their systems, certification testing with a larger set of tests, and even OEM-specific testing with custom tests.
+CheckBox's goal was to function as a universal testing engine that could drive several types of testing: end-users running tests on their systems, certification testing with a larger set of tests, and even OEM-specific testing with custom tests.

-A couple of years ago Checkbox started showing its age.
+A couple of years ago CheckBox started showing its age.
 The architecture was difficult to understand and to extend and the core didn't really scale to some things we wanted to do; however, the test suite itself was still quite valuable.

-Thus PlainBox was created, as a "plain Checkbox" and again, there was much rejoicing.
-It was originally meant to be a simpler library for creating testing applications and as a requirement, it was designed to be compatible with the Checkbox test/job definition format.
+Thus PlainBox was created, as a "plain CheckBox" and again, there was much rejoicing.
+It was originally meant to be a simpler library for creating testing applications and as a requirement, it was designed to be compatible with the CheckBox test/job definition format.

 Since then, PlainBox has become a large set of libraries and tools, but the central aim is still to write testing applications.
-Note that the term *Checkbox* is still used to refer to the test suite generically; *PlainBox* is used to refer to the new tool set "under the hood."
+Note that the term *CheckBox* is still used to refer to the test suite generically; *PlainBox* is used to refer to the new tool set "under the hood."

 Goal
 ----

 The goal of these tools is of course to run tests.
-They use a test description language that was inherited from Checkbox, so it has many interesting quirks.
-Since Checkbox itself is now deprecated, we have been adding new features and improving the test description language so this is in some flux.
+They use a test description language that was inherited from CheckBox, so it has many interesting quirks.
+Since CheckBox itself is now deprecated, we have been adding new features and improving the test description language so this is in some flux.

 Terminology
 -----------

-The following terminology is often used when discussing and developing
-PlainBox:

- **Plainbox**
-  This term can refer to one of two things:
-   * The core library (``python3-plainbox``). ``python3-plainbox`` is usually installed implicitly, as most of our tools depend on it.
-   * The ``plainbox`` utility/binary, which is essentially a command-line swiss-army frontend to all of the library's functionality.
-It's useful for develoment and diagnostics but not necessary for end-user work. ``plainbox`` is usually installed explicitly if needed.

- **Checkbox-ng**
-  This is the actual direct replacement for Checkbox.
-It provides a few binaries that can do end-user testing, and which leverage PlainBox as a library to do the heavy lifting.
-This lives in the ``checkbox-ng`` package for the binaries, and ``python3-checkbox-ng`` for the core functionality.

- **Whitelist**
-  This is a filter used to select a set of jobs that *may* be run from the universe of available jobs.

- **Provider**
-  This is a package that includes job descriptions (but not, typically, job definitions), whitelists, and dependencies on other packages.
+In developing or using PlainBox, you'll run into several unfamiliar terms.
+Check the :doc:`../glossary` to learn what they mean.
+In fact, you should probably check it now.
+Pay particular attention to the terms *CheckBox*, *PlainBox*, *job*, *provier*, and *whitelist*.

 Getting Started
 ---------------